 - Aerospace components usually face challenges like temperature, volatile weather conditions, atmospheric pressure, and heavy loads which is why dynamic measurement application ranging from rotating analysis of the products to large channel count analysis, ground vibration tests, and acoustic test.

-- Finally, there is the automobile industry as the manufacturers are under the constant pressure of producing the long-lasting and vehicles with NVH (noise, vibration, and harshness) qualities.
-Therefore, the application of the vibration tests vary from acoustic, rotational, and structural testing.
+- Finally, there is the automobile industry as the manufacturers are under the constant pressure of producing the long-lasting automobiles and vehicles with well-controlled NVH (noise, vibration, and harshness) qualities.
+Therefore, the application of the vibration tests varies from acoustic, rotational, and structural testing.

 Our qualified engineers ensure the high quality of the product by proffering a wide range of vibration and shock testing services.
 With our years of expertise and knowledge, we can help you determine the best design for your product and its reliability.